 In freelance digital marketing, having a sales channel for new client acquisition means landing the clients you want to work with.

 To land these ideal clients, you need relevant content and case studies that appeal to them.
 For example, if you're doing outreach to B2C founders of fast-growing tech startups, then you want a case study of working with one in a similar capacity, and ideally, several people who can vouch for you as referrals.
 This credibility takes time to build but is well worth it.

 At the end of the day, we all need to work whether from boredom or to make a living.
-So if you’re going to work, you might as well do it with people you enjoy hanging out with - that's why the founders of MaintainX are also close friends.
+So if you're going to work, you might as well do it with people you enjoy hanging out with - that's why the founders of MaintainX are also close friends.